UESTC-nnLab/LGFC/README.md

 # MViT-LD
 Multi-scale Vision Transformer with Level-wise Decoding for Infrared Small Target Detection

-We have submited our paper to "IEEE Trans. on Geoscience and Remote Sensing (TGRS)".
+We have submited our paper to "Applied Soft Computing Journal".

 Currently, it is still in the process of refinement.
 After the formal publication of the paper, the code will be further improved.